You did it. You raised a human to adulthood.

-We’ve compiled a list of 60 unique 18th-birthday ideas to help guide you through the planning.
-Whether you’re planning a party or seeking unique ways to commemorate this special occasion, your son or daughter’s 18th birthday is sure to be magical.
+We have compiled a list of 60 unique 18th-birthday ideas to guide your planning.
+Whether you are throwing a massive rager or seeking unique ways to commemorate this special occasion quietly, your son or daughter’s 18th birthday is going to be magical.

 18th Birthday Party Ideas